Beef Burrito

 • Remove from heat and let stand 15 minutes or until mixture comes to warm room temperature.

-• Lay tortillas out on a flat surface and divide the beans, cheese, beef,rice and sour cream among the 8 tortillas.
-Fold each burrito-style.
+• Lay tortillas out on a flat surface and divide the beans, cheese, beef, rice, and sour cream among the 8 tortillas.
+Roll each into a burrito and serve.

 Nutrition